 Over the years there has been misinterpretations by Medical Review Officers (MRO) and Designated Employer Representatives (DERs) combined with court challenges.
+This article will focus on a split specimen retest in a DOT drug testing program.

 The concept of split specimens came into place with the passage of the Omnibus Transportation Employee Testing Act (OTETA) in September 1991.
 This Act put not place the requirement for an employee subject to DOT testing the right to have a split specimen collected and tested.
 Prior to OTETA passing, the use of split specimens was allowed but there was not very much in place for the handling of specimens and the test results.